atelier-ritz/CoilSystemPython/readme.md

 #### Supported Cameras

-Both USB camera (including the webcamera on your laptop) and Firewire cameras are supported.
+Both USB camera (including the webcam on your laptop) and Firewire cameras are supported.

 You can enable/disable the second camera by commenting out the following line in "callbacks.py":